CazYokoyama/Open-Glider-Network-Groundstation/README.md

 ### Packet validation in LEGACY mode V0.1.0-24

 It is possible that a legacy packet is marked as valid by the crc check, although it is damaged.
 This can result in position jumps.
-A new validation routine was built in, which checks whether a position package can be valid based on the speed of the aircraft.
+A new validation routine was built in, which checks whether a position package can be valid based on the speed and position of the aircraft.

+ESP will calculate the flight distance from last two position packets and check if its possible with time and speed.
+Minimum two packets must be received and validated, otherwise position data not transmitted to ogn.

 ### Private network - V0.1.0-25